 I will only show as an example the curtains in my sewing rooms.

 I have decided to take the bull by the horns and I started with the most difficult – in my opinion – window, the corner one, visible in the image above.
 I also had another reason, that is the window of my first sewing room in the new home and I am spending far more time there than in any other room of the house.
-The building of my sewing rooms is described in my article IKEA Sewing Room Ideas for small spaces, I suggest give it a try if you are not familiar with it – you don’t need to spend a fortune on arranging the sewing room.
+The building of my sewing rooms is described in my article IKEA Sewing Room Ideas for small spaces, I suggest giving it a try if you are not familiar with it – you don’t need to spend a fortune on arranging the sewing room.

 The result is below.
 The rods were a challenge, but as you can see it was met successfully.